 - 1. Washington State Combined Application Project (WASHCAP) was implemented in December 2001 on a statewide basis.
 WASHCAP was a 5-year demonstration project approved by FNS and partnered with SSA. - a.
-Clients had to be: - (1) eligible for SSI money; - (2) at least age 18: - (3) unemployed; and - (4) living alone or purchasing and preparing food separately from others in the household. - b.
-Client benefits: - (1) the SSI application and interview with SSA acts as the application and interview for WASHCAP food assistance: - (2) twenty-four month food assistance certification periods; - (3) recertified by SSA when SSI was re-determined; - (4) all changes must be reported to SSA; - (5) SSA had to notify DSHS of client changes via the State Data Exchange System in an overnight reporting process.
+Clients had to be: - eligible for SSI money; i. - ii. at least age 18; - iii. unemployed; and - iv. living alone or purchasing and preparing food separately from others in the household. - b.
+Client benefits: - the SSI application and interview with SSA acts as the application and i. interview for WASHCAP food assistance; - ii. twenty-four month food assistance certification periods; - iii. recertified by SSA when SSI was re-determined; - iv. all changes must be reported to SSA; - SSA had to notify DSHS of client changes via the State Data Exchange ٧.
+System in an overnight reporting process.